JorgeRiveraMancilla/e-commerce-course-api/README.md

 ## Testing the API

-A Postman collection file (`Dating Course.postman_collection.json`) is provided in the repository for testing all available endpoints.
+A Postman collection file is provided in the repository for testing all available endpoints.
+Import it into Postman to get started with API testing.

 ## Frontend Requirements